cloudflare/workers-sdk/.changeset/rare-laws-sing.md

 "wrangler": patch
 ---

-fix: cleans up `d1 list` output for json
+fix: implement `d1 list --json` with clean output for piping into other commands

 Before: